Tips for busy small business owners

 Prepare templates for emails you send frequently including thank you messages, lead follow-ups, and answers to FAQs.
 These can simply be word documents stored on your desktop.

-Accounting can be one the most dreaded tasks of a small business owner.
-Most accounting software companies offer an app you can download to your smartphone.
-It syncs up with your main account so you can send invoices, approve expenses, input receipts and reconcile – all while you sip your morning coffee or get through the daily commute.
+Check to see if there is an app you can download to your smartphone or software you can buy that can automate a task for you.
+For example, most accounting software companies offer an app you can download to your smartphone.
+The apps sync up with your main account so you can send invoices, approve expenses, input receipts and reconcile your accounts – all while you sip your morning coffee or get through your daily commute.

-You don’t need to make huge changes to be able to make the time you need to work on the business rather than just in it.
-Simply, figure out where you’re spending an unnecessary amount of your time and find a tool, automation or strategy that helps you tick it off your to-do list faster.
+If you want to work on your business rather than just in it, it’s time to analyse what you’re spending your time on.
+You can’t grow your capacity, but you can prioritise your tasks.
+Figure out where you’re spending an unnecessary amount of your time and find a tool, automation or strategy that helps you tick it off your to-do list faster so you can get to work on your priorities.

 See more from the series: